MiczFlor/RPi-Jukebox-RFID/documentation/content/userguide/installation.md

 <details>

-<summary>In case you forgot to customize the IS settings, follow these instructions after RPi OS has been written to the SD card.</summary>
+<summary>In case you forgot to customize the OS settings, follow these instructions after RPi OS has been written to the SD card.</summary>

 ### Pre-boot preparation